Gilbert Kaplan: Biography

+Interest in the music of Gustav Mahler

 Kaplan's interest in Mahler's Symphony No 2 dated back to 1965.
 In 1981, he began tutelage in conducting with Charles Zachary Bornstein.
 He rented Avery Fisher Hall in New York for his public conducting debut in 1982, leading the American Symphony and the Westminster Symphonic Choir.
 Originally, the orchestra had requested that no reviews be published, but Leighton Kerner of The Village Voice breached this requested embargo with a positive review of this performance.
 Subsequently, Kaplan conducted Mahler's Symphony No 2 in over 100 live performances over the remainder of his life.
 He established the Kaplan Foundation, dedicated to scholarship and the promotion of the music of Gustav Mahler.
 After personal research, he twice recorded Mahler's Second Symphony: with the London Symphony Orchestra in 1987, and with the Vienna Philharmonic in 2002.
 Mahler's Second Symphony was the only complete work he conducted in public, although he did separately record the Adagietto from Mahler's Symphony No. 5 in a studio recording.

 Kaplan owned the autograph manuscript of Mahler's score of his Second Symphony and published a facsimile edition of the score in 1986.
 Tim Page wrote in The New York Times: "Only now will musicians, scholars and the general public be able to own a facsimile manuscript of one of the composer's symphonies."
 On 29 November 2016, the manuscript was sold at auction for £4,546,250, a record for any music manuscript at the time.
 He also owned one of Mahler's batons and the autograph manuscript of Mahler's song, "Ich bin der Welt abhanden gekommen", part of the Rückert-Lieder.
 A facsimile of this manuscript was published by the Kaplan Foundation in 2015.
 Both manuscripts were, at one time, on deposit at the Morgan Library & Museum in New York City.
 He was co-editor of the new critical edition of the Second Symphony as part of the Complete Critical Edition of Mahler's works.

 Kaplan's conducting attracted criticism and praise, most controversially at his December 2008 New York Philharmonic performance.
 Steve Smith wrote in The New York Times of this concert:

 That Mr. Kaplan is no professional conductor was immediately apparent.
 Square-shouldered and stiff, he indulged in no flamboyant gymnastics.
 He conducted from memory, beating time proficiently and providing cues as needed.
 Only in a few passages, like the pages of heavenly bliss just before the first movement's tempo-sostenuto conclusion, did a curl of the lip suggest that he was swept up in his work.

 His efforts were evident throughout a performance of sharp definition and shattering power.
 From the acute punch of the opening notes, every detail of this huge, complex score came through with unusual clarity and impeccable balance.
 Every gesture had purpose and impact, and the performance as a whole had an inexorable sweep. ...
 It seems likely that no one is better equipped to reveal the impact of precisely what Mahler put on the page.